tillberg/timeline/README.md

 ## Getting Started

+### Prerequisites

-You'll need to install node and npm.
+You'll need to install node.js and npm first.
+You can get them by hitting the `install` button over at http://nodejs.org/.

+### Dependencies

 To install `timeline` dependencies,
 run:

 ``` sh